ansys/pyansys-math/doc/source/examples/eigen_solve/eigen_solve.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 49-54

-Perform the the modal analysis.
+Perform the modal analysis.

-The algorithm is automatically chosen with respect to the matrices properties (e.g. scalar, storage, symmetry...)
+The algorithm is automatically chosen with respect to the matrices properties (for example: scalar, storage, symmetry...)

 ..
 GENERATED FROM PYTHON SOURCE LINES 54-61